 If you roll your dice and get the sequence 3 – 5 – 4 – 5 – 1, then your Diceword would be “knob”.
 Another five rolls of the dice will get your next word.
 If you rolled 3 – 2 – 6 – 5 – 6 then your next word would be “hike”.

 The great thing about Diceware is that we know exactly how secure it is even assuming that the attacker knows the system used.
 The security comes from the genuine randomness of rolling the dice.
-Using four or five words for your Master Password should be sufficient against the plausible attacks over the next few years given the current observed speed of password crackers.
+Using four or five words for your account password should be sufficient against the plausible attacks over the next few years given the current observed speed of password crackers.

 For those who really want to use this system and get the most security out of it, you should combine Diceware with your own private system.
 Create a short random password, including digits and symbols and use that in place of one of the Dicewords in your final password.
 So going back to my dogs, Molly and Patty, I might create a weak password like

 2dM&P, and suppose my rolls of the dice gets me